shegz101/Kumia/README.md

-# Challenges and Process of the Kumia Build
+# Challenges and the Process of the Kumia Build

 ## Import Statements Increasing and deforming the code